lianrongzhang/lianrongzhang/README.md

 ## Summary

-I am currently an intern at JTX Corporation in Taipei.
-I have a background in research, having worked as a research personnel at Tunghai University and as a research assistant at the Interstitial Lung Disease Integration Center of Taichung Veterans General Hospital.
+Formerly employed as a research personnel at Tunghai University and served as a research assistant at the Interstitial Lung Disease Integration Center of Taichung Veterans General Hospital.
+Previously interned at JTX Corporation and currently pursuing a master's degree at Tunghai University.

 ## 🎓 Education